allthingslinux/tux/docs/content/developer/best-practices/async.md

 ---
 title: Async Best Practices
 description: Async programming best practices for Tux development, including concurrency patterns, Discord.py async considerations, and performance optimization.
+tags:
+  - developer-guide
+  - best-practices
+  - async
 ---

 # Async Best Practices

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Discord bots operate in a highly concurrent environment where thousands of users can interact simultaneously.
 Understanding async programming is essential for building responsive, scalable bots that handle multiple operations efficiently.